Former administrative units of Pakistan: Federal Capital Territory

-(iii) Princely States of Pakistan
+Princely States

 Between August 1947 and March 1948, the rulers of the following princely states (which had existed alongside but outside British India) acceded their states to Pakistan, giving up control of their external affairs, while all retaining internal self-government, at least to begin with.
 This was lost by stages, until by 1974 all of the states had been fully integrated into Pakistan.